mohitk3000/amr_simulation_ros2/README.md

 # Description-
 This repository contains all the file for simulation of navigation stack of AMR.

-First, clone the repository in src foler for ROS2 workspace
+First, clone the repository in src folder for ROS2 workspace

 # Launch files